ess-dmsc/vmm-sdat/corryvreckan/README.md

 ## Use of vmm-sdat Data in Corryvreckan

 With the modules provided in **EventLoaderVMMSDAT**, data clustered in [vmm-sdat](https://github.com/ess-dmsc/vmm-sdat) can be read into Corryvreckan.
 For more details, please refer to the README file in the `EventLoaderVMMSDAT` subfolder.
+The module is based on the EventLoaderMPGD module by Maryna Borysova (maryna.borysova@weizmann.ac.il), who is the Corryvreckan expert.

 ---